-Symptoms include pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.
+- Symptoms include pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.

 The Peroneal muscles are found on the outside of the lower leg.
 There are two muscles; the peroneus brevis and peroneus longus.
-The long tendons of these muscles pass behind the outer ankle bone and attach to the foot.
+The long tendons of these muscles pass behind the lateral malleolus (bony protrusion) and attach to the foot.

-Repeated dislocations can result in friction and inflammation of the tendon.
-The injury is common in athletes with unstable ankles or who have suffered repeated ankle sprains.
+Peroneal tendon dislocation is common in athletes who have unstable ankles.
+Or those who have suffered repeated ankle sprains.
 Often a contributing factor to this is tight peroneal muscles, especially where there is tension in the muscle belly.
 Deep tissue massage is an excellent way of identifying and releasing this.

 Treatment of peroneal tendon dislocation

 What can the athlete do?

 - PRICE principles apply; protection, rest, ice, compression and elevation.
 Rest is important to allow the swelling and inflammation to go down.
 Continuing to train with a peroneal tendon dislocation will prevent the injury from healing and could lead to it becoming chronic and more difficult to treat.

 - Ice can be applied for 10 minutes every hour initially for the first 24 to 48 hours, reducing as symptoms reduce to 2 to 3 times a day.
 Do not apply ice directly to the skin.
 Commercially available hot and cold packs are often more convenient to pure ice.
 Compression in the form of a tube grip bandage or ankle taping technique can provide support taking the strain off the tendon and helping reduce swelling.
 Elevating the foot will help and swelling drain away but this is likely to be minimal.